renesas-rz/meta-renesas-ai-demos/meta-shopping-basket-demo/README.md

 * Click "About->Exit" to close the application.
 * Click "Inference->Enable/Disable ArmNN Delegate" to enable or disable ArmNN Delegate during inference.
+* Click "Camera Settings->Enable/Disable Auto Gain" when using a supported MIPI CSI camera to enable or disable the automatic gain feature of the OV5645 sensor.
+* Click "Camera Settings->Enable/Disable Auto Exposure" when using a supported MIPI CSI camera to enable or disable the automatic exposure feature of the OV5645 sensor.
+* Click "Camera Settings->Enable/Disable Auto White Balance" when using a supported MIPI CSI camera to enable or disable the automatic white balance feature of the OV5645 sensor.

 Expected results:
 * Boxes are drawn around the detected items.